Ask a Professional Mermaid

-A: Since I was a young girl and watched Disney’s “The Little Mermaid” for the first time I dreamed of turning into a real-life mermaid.
-About 20 years later I became a scuba diving instructor and while spending so much time underwater I remembered my childhood dream of becoming a mermaid.
+A: Since I was a young girl and watched Disney’s “The Little Mermaid” for the first time, I dreamed of turning into a real-life mermaid.
+About 20 years later I became a scuba diving instructor and while spending so much time underwater I remembered this childhood dream.
 I signed up for freediving classes to learn breath hold techniques and how to swim with a mono fin.
 Then I built my first mermaid tail and “Mermaid Kat” was born in May 2012.

 Q: Have you ever been to a mermaid convention?

 A: Yes absolutely.
-I love connecting with other mermaids and mermen from around the world.
+I love connecting with other mers from around the world.
 In August 2011 I went to MerCon in Las Vegas.
-I wasn’t really a mermaid at that time but went there to get inspiration and hoped to by my first professional mermaid tail.
-Unfortunately, no tail makers who offered latex or silicone tails were present, but I still had a wonderful time swimming with so many amazing mermaids and mermen.
+I wasn’t really a mermaid at that time but went there to get inspiration.
+I had a wonderful time swimming with so many amazing mermaids and mermen.
 In November 2016 I went to MerCon Australia in Busselton.
-Unfortunately, my husband broke his hand on the way down there so we were pretty occupied with that issue and couldn’t really focus on the convention too much.
+Unfortunately, my husband broke his hand on the way down there, so we were pretty occupied with that issue and couldn’t really focus on the convention too much.
 And then in April 2018 I went to the Mermates Convention in Belgium.
 I took my whole team from Germany to the event and we went there with a big group of 14 people.
 It was so much fun connecting and swimming with so many other mermaids and mermen from all around Europe.
 Watch the video here.